Learning Center

 From there, students learned how to write those answers as a main-idea statement.
 Faryl shared, with excitement, that she saw light bulbs come on.
 The kids surprised themselves with how understanding the text structure led them to the main idea with ease.

-For that reason, Faryl counts it worth her time at the beginning of the year to spend the time on text features and structures.
+For that reason, Faryl counts it worth her time at the beginning of the year to spend the time ontext structures and text features.
 If kids know how it is written and how to read it, they can access information from so many different texts and UNDERSTAND them!
-From then on, they can ask appropriate questions and make predictions about informational texts because they know how to use text features.
+From then on, they can ask appropriate questions and make predictions from examples of informational text because they know how to use text features.
 They can summarize and identify the main idea because they understand the structure of the text.
 They can go back and support their answers because they know how to find where that information will be instead of rereading the whole thing.

 For Faryl and her students, this journey has been eye-opening—helping those intermediate grades transition from learning how to read to reading to learn.